Hugh Trenchard, 1st Viscount Trenchard: Death

-Trenchard died one week after his 83rd birthday at his London home in Sloane Avenue on 10 February 1956.
-Following his funeral at Westminster Abbey on 21 February, his body was cremated, and his ashes were entombed at the Battle of Britain Chapel.
+Trenchard died at his London home in Sloane Avenue on 10 February 1956, one week after his 83rd birthday.
+Following his funeral at Westminster Abbey on 21 February, his body was cremated and his ashes were entombed at the Battle of Britain Chapel in the Abbey.
 Trenchard's viscountcy passed to his son Thomas.

 Legacy

 Several institutions and buildings are named after him, including the University of Ibadan's Trenchard Hall, and RAF Cranwell's Trenchard Hall.
-Also named after him are: Trenchard Lines – one of the two sites of British Army Headquarters Land Forces, (formerly RAF Upavon) the small museum at RAF Halton, one of the five houses at Welbeck College which are named after prominent military figures, and Trenchard House, which is currently used by Farnborough Air Sciences Trust to store part of their collection.
+Also named after him are: Trenchard Lines – one of the two sites of British Army Headquarters United Kingdom Field Army, (formerly RAF Upavon) the small museum at RAF Halton, one of the five houses at Welbeck College which are named after prominent military figures, and Trenchard House, which is currently used by Farnborough Air Sciences Trust to store part of their collection.
 In 1977 Trenchard was invested in the International Aerospace Hall of Fame at the San Diego Aerospace Museum.

-Trenchard's work in establishing the R.A.F. and preserving its independence has led to him being called the "Father of the Royal Air Force".
+Trenchard's work in establishing the RAF and preserving its independence has led to him being called the "Father of the Royal Air Force".
 For his own part, he disliked the description, believing that General Sir David Henderson deserved the accolade.
-His obituary in The Times considered that his greatest gift to the R.A.F. was the belief that mastery of the air must be gained and retained through offensive action.
+His obituary in The Times considered that his greatest gift to the RAF was the belief that mastery of the air must be gained and retained through offensive action.
 During his life, Trenchard strongly argued that the bomber was the key weapon of an air force, and he is recognized today as one of the early advocates of strategic bombing, and one of the architects of the British policy on imperial policing through air control.

-In 2018 a permanent memorial to him was commissioned as part of the celebrations for 100 years of the R.A.F.
+In 2018, a permanent memorial to him was commissioned as part of the celebrations for 100 years of the RAF.
 It was unveiled in Taunton on 14 June by the 3rd Viscount Trenchard next to the town's Northern Inner Distributor Road, which was renamed Trenchard Way at the same time.